Disciplined-22/Web-Scraping-and-Sentiment-Analysis/README.md

 # ABOUT KEY VARIABLES (INFORMATION)

-## The below txt file will help you understand the key elements
+## The below txt file will help you understand the key variables that you get in the Excel sheet.

 [Understanding Key Sentiment Analysis Variables for SEO and Audience Engagement Optimization](https://docs.google.com/document/d/1JkCxXf6Qdp8JeSuw8GUsE7Yz4nakydmIsbEPQdNcfls/edit?usp=sharing)